PKua007/rampack/doc/input-file.md

 ## PYON format

 RAMPACK uses a custom-designed file format called PYON (PYthon Object Notation, inspired by JSON), which, as the name suggests, uses Python syntax to represent the data.
-The main reason that lead us to design this novel format instead of using existing ones (INI, JSON, YAML, etc.) was the object-oriented nature of the software.
+The main reason that lead us to design this custom format instead of using existing ones (INI, JSON, YAML, etc.) was the object-oriented nature of the software.
 PYON input files resembles creating an object tree with `rampack` object at the top and that closely resembles how the software works internally.

 PYON has primitive values and data structures known from Python.
 Those are:

-* Integers:
+* Integer:

   ```python
   1